mondele/btt-writer-docs/docs/tUpload.rst

 There are six Upload/Export options.

-1. Tap **Upload to Door43** to copy your work to the online Door43 server, making it available to other translators and creating an online backup.
-You can upload to Door43 only if you have an internet connection and are logged in to a Door43 account.
+1. Tap **Upload to Server** to copy your work to the online server, making it available to other translators and creating an online backup.
+You can upload to the server only if you have an internet connection and are logged in to a server account.
+The server to which you are uploading is determined by the Server Suite setting (see `Modifying Program Settings <https://btt-writer.readthedocs.io/en/latest/tSettings.html>`_).

  * A pop-up message appears after a successful upload.
-This pop-up message includes the repository that the translation is in on the Door43 server.
+This pop-up message includes the repository that the translation is in on the  server.

- * Tap the link to view the repository.
-The translation has been uploaded to the server.
-There is a documentation process that takes place for public publishing.
+ * Tap **VIEW ONLINE** to view the repository.
+To view a more readable version of your project, tap  **See in Reader**.

 2. Tap **Export to USFM File** to create a USFM (paratext) file.